SAMMISolutions/docs/doc_posts/_components/deck-app.md

 Choose a deck from the dropdown and click **Select Deck**.
 You can now interact with it by pressing its buttons.

-{% include alert.html text="Press Backspace to return to the deck selection screen at any time." type="info" %}
+{% include alert.html text="Use the visible Back button overlay or press Backspace to return to the deck selection screen at any time." type="info" %}

 **What's supported in SAMMI Panel:**
 - Full button control (trigger, release, stop, block/unblock)